wp-plugins/google-maps-bank/readme.txt

 * Store locator functionality
 * Create a map in less than a 30 seconds!

-= Professional Edition =
+= Key Features in Google Maps Bank Premium Editions : =

-* Create multiple Google maps!
+* Create Unlimited Google maps!
+* 113 Different Google map Themes to beautify your Google map
+* Create Unlimited map markers as you need by simply typing in the address
+* Create Unlimited Polygons!
+* Create Unlimited Polylines!
 * Add descriptions, links and images to your map markers.
 * Add categories to your map markers
+* Add animations to your map markers!
 * Filter markers by category
 * Mashup multiple Google maps
 * Add different marker icons, or your own icons to make your map really stand out!
 * List your Google Map markers in the three ways; Basic listing, Carousel, Advanced Table
 * Allow your visitors to get directions to your markers.
-* Export/Import your markers to a CSV file for quick editing.
+* Google Map Weather Layer
+* Google Map Cloud Layer
+* Google Map Traffic Layer
+* Google Map Transit Layer
+* Google Map Bicycling Layer
+* Google Map Panorama Layer
+* Google Map Map Engine Layer
+* Google Map Streetview supported
+* Marker Cluster settings for Google Map
-* Link Fusion tables to your Google Maps
+* Link Fusion tables to your Google Map
 * Show your visitor's location on the Map
+* Circle Overlay
+* Widgets
+* Bulk Deletion of Google Maps
-* Import KML/KMZ files to your Google Map
+* Responsive Google Map
+* Roles & Capabilities
 * More advanced options for the Store Locator
 * WordPress Network friendly
 * Get the [WP Google Maps Bank Premium Editions](http://tech-banker.com/products/wp-google-maps-bank/)